Dror Soref: Early life and education

 Dror Soref was born and raised in Israel and is of Spanish ancestry.
 He attended the University of Haifa, earning degrees in economics, sociology and anthropology.
 During his first year at the university, Soref founded a repertory theater, bringing to the stage original material with politically satirical content.
 His studies were interrupted when as a lieutenant in the elite Golani Brigade of the Israel Defense Forces, Soref was called for service during several military conflicts, including the Yom Kippur War.
 The unit under Soref's command was cited for excellence by the IDF Chief-of-Staff.

 While a student, Soref wrote frequently on Israeli–Palestinian relations, and during his second year at university, with fellow IDF retired officers and others, he founded a new national political party which played a key role in the future coalition government of Israeli Prime Minister Yitzhak Rabin in the early nineties.
 At the age of 23, while a third-year student, Soref was nominated by his party to run for the Knesset.
 One of Soref's articles, Envisioning the Israeli-Palestinian Peace, incorporates the same principles as the first peace treaty between the parties, known as the Oslo Accords (1993), but written more than a decade earlier.
 A number of books have been written about the movement in which Soref did participate during these years.
 University, State and Society in Israel by Professor Shlomo Swirski, outlines the political consciousness and insight of a movement mainly formed by Latin American and Arab students and some Israelis.
 In Y. Rubin's semi-autobiographical book, The Hypochondriac, the author portrays Soref as the embodiment of the mythical persona of the 'ideal' Israeli youth.

 Soref's introduction to filmmaking came during his last year at the University of Haifa, when he was invited to attend a film workshop conducted by Benjamin Koretsky, Roman Polanski's cinematography teacher back in the Lodz Film School in Poland.
 To pursue film studies, Soref emigrated to the United States, first attending San Francisco Art Institute, and then the Cinema School of the University of Southern California (USC).

-Soref is a member of Church of Scientology.